 One of the greatest treasures of Vancouver Island may very well be the wild places.
-That being said, the Coastal First Nations peoples is the rich spiritual culture upon who’s unceded lands we call home.
+That being said, the Coastal First Nations peoples are the rich spiritual cultures whose unceded lands we call home.
 We had the chance to visit the Carving Shack in Campbell River owned by Bill Henderson of the Weiwaikum Tribe.

 Bill is the son of Late Chief Sam Henderson , a great man that escaped the cultural pressure of early Canadian Culture to become a protector and preserver of their heritage.
 Now his son Bill carries on that legacy alongside his family of carvers including his cousin Greg who gave us a tour of their carving workshop.